mnlagr/Personal_Assistant/README.md

 * Heath Check: Keep a check of your health routine by checking the tasks

 # Future Work
 * Refine plan your day module to block only 30 or 20 minute slots.
+Can generalize the module to hold data about a month rather than a day.
 * Submit button for heath tracker feature.
 On Clicking submit user gets a suggestion based on his tasks done.
 * Connecting the three modules(features)
   * Less important tasks can move from "plan your day" to "prioritize list"
-  * Un checked parts of "health tracker" go to "prioritize list"
+  * Un checked parts of "health tracker" go to "prioritize list".
-  * Prioritize the task using "prioritize list" and put important tasks back to calender
+  * Prioritize the task using "prioritize list" and put important tasks back to "plan your day".